PSVR 2: Release date, price, specs, controllers and games

 There are four visible cameras on the front of the headset, which allow for the inside-out tracking to track the movement of your head without the need for external sensors.
-We would expect that the PSVR 2 will offer far superior tracking accuracy when compared to the last headset.
+We expect that the PSVR 2 will offer far superior tracking accuracy when compared to the last headset.

 A single cord connects the headset to the PS5, with Sony claiming it will help simplify the setup compared to the original headset.
-This means you won’t be able to use the PSVR 2 wireless, which is a shame since you can do just that with the Oculus Quest.
+This means you won’t be able to use the PSVR 2 wirelessly, which is a shame since you can do just that with the Oculus Quest.